Castle

 • If you are a residential student and were informed that you need to isolate, depending on availability, you will be asked if you’d like to isolate on or off campus.

-• Any Manhattanville students/employees identified as having been in contact with someone who tested positive for COVID-19 will be notified.
+• Any Manhattanville students/employees identified as having been in close contact with someone who tested positive for COVID-19 will be notified.

 • Close contacts will not have to quarantine, however, they will need to mask for 10 days, monitor themselves for symptoms, and get tested right away if symptoms develop.